-Determining Wreckfish ITQ shareholder account eligibility is an administrative action that would not directly affect the physical or biological environment.
+Determining wreckfish ITQ shareholder account eligibility is an administrative action that would not directly affect the physical or biological environment.
 This action would not change how the fishery for wreckfish is prosecuted and as such would not have a direct or indirect biological effect on wreckfish, other affected species or protected species.

-Adding the requirement of a valid snapper grouper unlimited permit to be eligible to open a wreckfish individual transferable quota shareholder account under Preferred Alternative 2 may add an additional cost to wreckfish fishery participants in comparison to Alternative 1 (No Action) if they do not already
+Adding the requirement of a valid snapper grouper unlimited permit to be eligible to open a wreckfish ITQ shareholder account under Preferred Alternative 2 may add an additional cost to participants in the wreckfish portion of the snapper grouper fishery in comparison to Alternative 1 (No Action) if they do not